devsecfranklin/franklin-resume/terraform/aws/README.md

   - suggest name: `TPL-GWLB`
 - Create a Virtual Router in the network template (Templates -> Network -> Virtual Routers)
   - The VR is will be "empty", no routes will be set in the VR.
-  - (unless you are doing overlay routing, overlay routing not in reference architecture and not recommended)
+  - Unless you are doing overlay routing
+  - Overlay routing not in reference architecture and not recommended
 - Make sure the correct template is selected from the drop down.
 - Create the zones.